vshao2000/260ProjectWebsite/website.md

 column.
 In doing so, my model will be able to create predictions objectively without influence from the actual MEDV observations.
-Therefore, when testing the cross-validated model, I only input columns 1 to 13 which were the predictors.
+Therefore, when testing the cross-validated model, I only input columns 1 to 13 which were the predictors introduced in the report introduction.

 ``` r
 new_true <- new[14]